amazon-connect/amazon-connect-streams/Documentation.md

             disableRingtone: false, // optional, defaults to false
             ringtoneUrl: "[your-ringtone-filepath].mp3" // optional, defaults to CCP's default ringtone if a falsy value is set
           },
+          autoAcceptTone: {
+            disableRingtone: false, // optional, defaults to false
+            ringtoneUrl: "[your-ringtone-filepath].mp3" // optional, defaults to CCP's default ringtone if a falsy value is set
+          },
           pageOptions: { //optional
             enableAudioDeviceSettings: false, //optional, defaults to 'false'
             enableVideoDeviceSettings: false, //optional, defaults to 'false'